 Follow the four simple steps below.

-First, you need to identify which campaigns will be used in your personalization strategy.
+In the first place, you need to identify the campaigns to use in your personalization strategy.
+Consequently, you can

-The final step is to test and iterate.
-In order for your personalization strategy to be successful, it’s important you keep testing different ideas.
+Lastly, test and iterate.
+After all, for your personalization strategy to be successful, it’s important you keep testing different ideas.

-Don’t get stuck on one idea or find yourself constantly trying the same thing over and over again in hopes of getting a new result.
-Chances are good this isn’t going to produce results immediately, so stop doing what doesn’t work well and continue with those things providing desired outcomes.
+Don’t get stuck on one idea.
+Don’t try the same thing over and over again in hopes of getting a new result.
+Save time and resources.
+Stop doing what doesn’t work and continue with those driving your desired outcomes.

 The final step is measuring success.

 Success will be different for every website.
-It’s important you define what success means before beginning the process.
+Next, it’s important to define what success means before beginning the process.

-For example, if your goal is to increase conversion rates, measure this by comparing how many people purchased something after viewing a personalized product recommendation against those who viewed an unpersonalized one.
+Is your goal to increase conversion rates?
+Compare how many people bought something after viewing a personalized product recommendation vs. those who didn’t.

-If your ultimate goal is reducing bounce rates, compare the total time spent on the site by the visitors who view content with personalized recommendations to those who don’t.
-If someone views more of your content when they’re receiving personalization than without, chances are good you’ve found some valuable metrics!
+Want to reduce bounce rates?
+Compare the total time spent on the site by the visitors who view personalized recommendations vs. those who don’t.
+As a result, if someone views more when they’re getting personalized experiences, chances are what your doing is working.

 The downside?
-Such numbers may only tell part of the story since other factors can still be at play in affecting the results.
+Numbers only tell part of the story.
+Other factors may be impacting your results.

-What’s important is you’re able to accurately track the effectiveness of your website personalization efforts and ensure they’re producing your desired outcomes.
-That way, if something doesn’t work as planned, you can make changes accordingly without investing too much time.
+To conclude, make sure you’re accurately tracking the effectiveness of your website personalization efforts to ensure they produce your desired outcomes.
+That way, if something doesn’t work as planned, you can make changes without investing too much time.

-Customization and personalization are two terms often used interchangeably.
-After all, why not use them together?
+On a whole, customization and personalization are used interchangeably.
+So why not use them together?

-Personalization is most commonly achieved through automation, in which a system customizes a visitor’s experience depending on their previous behavior and other relevant metrics.
+In short, it’s most commonly achieved through automation.
+Because personalization customizes a visitor’s experience based on their previous behavior.

-Customization is more of a manually-driven process and provides users with greater control over the content they see.
+Indeed, customization is more of a manually process.
+However, it provides users with greater control over the content they see.

-It’s considered more of an interactive process relying heavily on the user as it doesn’t automatically adjust based on previous behavior.
+To be sure considered more of an interactive process, as it relies heavily on the user.
+Because it doesn’t automatically adjust based on individual’s previous behavior.

-The main benefit of customization is giving users a sense of control over what they see, how much they want to interact with the site or app, and when.
+Thus, the main benefit of customization is giving users a sense of control over what they see.

 Nike By You is a great example of customization in practice.